yashprit/generator-bode/README.md

 ```

 ## Contribute or Report Issue
-For bugs and feature requests, [please create an issue][issue-url].
+For bugs and feature requests, [please create an issue](https://github.com/yashprit/generator-bode/issues).

 ## License